-The Division Business Plan shall be prepared each fiscal year for the next fiscal year by the President-Elect with the assistance of the Treasurer.
-The Division Leadership shall respond on a timely basis to any requests from the President-Elect or Treasurer for information.
+The Division Business Plan shall be prepared each fiscal year for the next fiscal year by the President-Elect.
+The Division Leadership shall respond on a timely basis to any requests from the President-Elect.
 The Division Business Plan shall be approved by a majority vote of the elected officers present or by a majority vote of the elected officers polled by the most expedient means.
 The Division Business Plan shall be presented at the Annual Business Meeting for approval.

-Article XIV.
+Article XIII.
 Failure of Officers or Chairs to Perform Duties

 Officers and Chairs shall perform the duties given to them in the Division Bylaws and assigned to them by the Division President.
 Officers or Chairs who fail to perform the duties of their office, or comply with the Code of Ethics and Code of Conduct of the Association may be asked to resign their position by the Division Executive Committee.